harryho/blog-hugo/content/dev/php-web.md

 php -S 0.0.0.0:1234 -t prestashop
 ```

-* Open the link `http://localhost:1234` with browser
+* Open the link `http://localhost:1234/install/index.php` with browser, then you can start installation process.

 * Choose language and click `Next`, and then select the checkbox "I agree bah lah bah lah .... " and click `Next`